sa7mon/sa7mon.github.io/danthesalmon.com/content/hackthebox-poison.md

 Ukd4RVdub3dPVU5uUFQwSwo=
 ```

-We can tell it's probably Base64 encoded based on the fact that it sends with an equal sign.
+We can tell it's probably Base64 encoded based on the fact that it ends with an equal sign.
 Since the hint tells us it's encoded 13x, just run it through a Base64 decoder 13x.
 After all that we get:

 ```markdown
 Charix!2#4%6&8(0